Difference-in-Differences with Compositional Changes: Estimation and inference

 Furthermore, we define $ n_{k} = \binom {k + \ell - 1} {\ell - 1} $ as the number of distinct $ \ell $-tuples $ \k $ with $ \kabs = k $.
 We arrange these $ n_{k} $ $ \ell $-tuples in a lexicographically-ordered sequence, prioritizing the last position, and denote the mapping from the rank in the ordered sequence to the corresponding $ \ell $-tuple as $ \pi_{k}(\cdot) $.

-Our method accommodates discrete and continuous covariates, so we must differentiate between these variables.
+Since our method accommodates both discrete and continuous covariates, we must distinguish between these types of variables.
 We assume that $ x = (\xc, \xd) $, where $ \xc $ is a $ \xcdim $-vector of continuous covariates, and $ \xd $ is the subvector of discrete variables.
 We also distinguish between ordered and unordered discrete variables.
 That is, $ x_{d} = (\xu, \xo) $, where $ \xu $ is a $ \xudim $-vector of unordered covariates and $ \xo $ is a $ \xodim $-vector of ordered covariates.

 Now, for a generic function, $ g: \Xcal \to \R $, and a point, $ x^{\ast} \in \Xcal $, $ g(\cdot) $ can be approximated in a neighborhood of $ x^{\ast} $ by a $p$-th order Taylor series with respect to the continuous variables, as